SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 {% endhighlight %}

 {% highlight bash %}
- -entry_batch is the file containing the sequence names and -outfmt here says we want fasta formatted sequences (%f).
+ -entry_batch is the file containing the sequence names
 {% endhighlight %}

 -----------------------

 <a name="practice-4"></a>
-### Practice 4 : Searching with grep
+### Practice 4 : Searching for text using `grep`
 Go on the following page : http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/
 Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server Go to the bankdirectory and type the following command :